 She turned and walked away.
 Ceria clenched her fists, helpless, as the blurred shape of Illphres disappeared down the corridor.
 Pisces patted her on the shoulder, and Cessic said something Ceria didn’t quite catch.

 Slowly, the students began trooping down the corridor, not saying much.
 But they paused when they saw a ten foot high wall of ice right as the corridor opened up into the intersection.
-The wall left a feet of room near the ceiling, but besides that it was impenetrable.
+The wall left a foot of room near the ceiling, but besides that it was impenetrable.

 In consternation, the students stared at the wall of shimmering ice.
 One student disbelievingly put their palm against it and found it stuck.
 As the shouting started, Ceria stared at the wall, and then at the mage standing at the far end of the intersection.
 It was hard to see the woman’s face through the distorted ice, but Ceria could swear she was smiling slightly.
 Then she turned and walked away.